NexusMutual/docs/docs/overview/claims-history/ftx.md

 ### Approved claims

-Claim assessors reviewed and approved Claims 156, 157, 158, 159, 160, 161, 162, 163, 164, 165, 166, 167, 168, 169, 170, 171, 172, 173, 176, 178, and V2 12.
+Claim assessors reviewed and approved Claims 156, 157, 158, 159, 160, 161, 162, 163, 164, 165, 166, 167, 168, 169, 170, 171, 172, 173, 176, 178, V2 12, V2 14, and V2 19.
 These claims included proof of loss, which showed each affected member suffered a loss due to halted withdrawals.

-You can review the transactions related to each claim in the [FTX Claims Tracker](https://docs.google.com/spreadsheets/d/1DvBE95LUuOY5B4pJZoXG8SbXUIWvYsXaYkk70DHAh6E/edit?usp=sharing) and the [Nexus Mutual user interface](https://app.nexusmutual.io/assessment).
+You can review a summary of each claim in the [Nexus Mutual Claims History database](https://nexusmutualdao.io/claims-history) and the [Nexus Mutual user interface](https://app.nexusmutual.io/assessment).

 | Approved claims                                                                 |                                                                                 |                                                                                 |
 |---------------------------------------------------------------------------------|---------------------------------------------------------------------------------|---------------------------------------------------------------------------------|